It’s a procedure that allows family members to arrive in Italy safely and legally

-Those who have the status of subsidiary protection, and wish to apply for family reunification, need:
+Those who are recognized as refugee or are beneficiaries of subsidiary protection, and wish to apply for family reunification, need:

 Those individuals who fall under different residence permits, and are legal residents in Italy, must meet established income and housing requirements.
 For further information on the different residence permits that allow you to apply for family reunification and their requirements, see fact sheet published at Melting pot Europa.